Bounded-Confidence Models of Opinion Dynamics with Neighborhood Effects: Bounded-confidence models (BCMs) on networks

-In a BCM, an agent is receptive to the opinions of another agent if and only if their opinions are sufficiently close (i.e., if they lie within some confidence bound) \cite{lorenz2007continuous,bernardo2024}.
+In a BCM, an agent is receptive to the opinions of another agent if and only if the opinions of these two agents are sufficiently similar (i.e., they lie within some confidence bound) \cite{lorenz2007continuous,bernardo2024}.
 Consider an unweighted and undirected network (i.e., graph) $G$ with $N$ agents.
 Each agent $i$ is a node of the network.
 We denote the network's associated adjacency matrix by $A$, where $A_{i,j} = 1$ if there is an edge between agent $i$ and agent $j$ and $A_{i,j} = 0$ if there is no edge between them.
-When we consider a pair of nodes, $i$ and $j$, we refer to this pair as a ``dyad".
-For simplicity, we assume that the network is unweighted, but we can consider weighted networks by letting $A_{i,j}$ be the weight of the edge between nodes $i$ and $j$.
+We {assume} that the network is unweighted for simplicity, but we can consider weighted networks by letting $A_{i,j}$ be the weight of the edge between nodes $i$ and $j$.
+We refer to a pair of nodes as a ``dyad".
 Suppose that each agent $i$ has a continuous-valued opinion $x_i(t) \in [0,1]$ at discrete time $t$.
 The vector of opinions of the $N$ agents is the ``opinion profile'' $X(t) = (x_1(t),\ldots, x_N(t))$ at time $t$.
-A subset of nodes such that the opinions of consecutive nodes (which we order by their opinion values) is within $\epsilon$ of each other is an ``opinion cluster''.
+A subset of nodes such that the opinions of consecutive nodes (which we order by their opinion values) {are all} within $\epsilon$ of each other is an ``opinion cluster''.
 An opinion cluster is in ``consensus" when all of its nodes have the same opinion.
 However, it is also possible for an opinion cluster to be in a different state, such as a pseudo-consensus (see Section \ref{oppy}).

 In the DW model, opinion updates are asynchronous.
-At each discrete time, one chooses an edge uniformly at random, and the nodes that are attached (i.e., incident) to that edge potentially compromise their opinions.
+At each discrete time, one chooses an edge uniformly at random; the nodes that are attached (i.e., incident) to that edge potentially compromise their opinions.
 Suppose that nodes $i$ and $j$ interact at time $t$.
 They update their opinions according to the rule